microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    ![SonarCloud Welcome](images/import-organization-from-azure.png)

    Follow the SonarCloud in-product tutorial to create an organization.
 First, add your **Azure DevOps organization name** (dev.azure.com/{YOUR-ORG}) in SonarCloud.
-Next in Azure, go to **Azure DevOps** > **User settings** > **Security** > **Personal access tokens** to create a new Personal Access Token; the SonarCloud in-product tutorial provides a link to Azure's User settings so if you are doing this in parallel, creating a PAT will be easy.
+Next in Azure, go to **Azure DevOps** > **User settings** > **Security** > **Personal access tokens** to create a new Personal Access Token (PAT); the SonarCloud in-product tutorial provides a link to Azure's User settings so if you are doing this in parallel, creating a PAT will be easy.
 See the Microsoft documentation to [Create a PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) if more details are needed.

    ![PAT](images/azure-create-personal-access-token.png)